640 South State StreetDover, Delaware 19901

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Eating foods rich in tryptophan may cause tests to come back falsely elevated.
+Eating foods rich in tryptophan may cause tests to come back falsely high.
 These include:

 Avoid eating foods that can affect your test results (listed above) for at least 24 hours before the test.
-Tell your doctor about any medications you're taking.
+Tell your healthcare provider about any medicines you're taking.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.